vmware-archive/tasa/README.md

 Pre-requisites
 ===============

-his demo is not self-contained.
-There is a webserver component and there is a back-end Greenplum Database Component.
+This demo is not self-contained.
+There is a webserver component and there is a backend Greenplum Database Component.
 This repo only contains the webserver component.
 To be able to get a fully functional demo, you'll have to build the back-end database, install the libraries (MADlib, GPText) and load a dataset as well.
 Please contact the author if you interested in going through all that.

 We recommend that you install `Anaconda Python` for building this demo.
 Additionally, you will also need to install the `psycopg2` library (run: `conda install psycopg2` in your Anaconda environment).
-You should also be able to connect to the Pivotal GPDB  DCA (which means you should be within Pivotal PA VPN).
+You should also be able to connect to the Pivotal GPDB DCA, which you to be within Pivotal PA VPN.

 Configuration
 =============